patternplate/patternplate/packages/load-doc/README.md

 ## About @patternplate/load-doc

-provided a current working directory `@patternplate/load-doc` return the `Buffer` holding the conntents of `README.md`, `readme.md` or `index.md`.
+Provided a current working directory `@patternplate/load-doc` return the `Buffer` holding the conntents of `README.md`, `readme.md` or `index.md`.

 ## Quick start